Deploy Client Certificates to the GlobalProtect Satellites

 - Copy the thumbprint and enter it in theCA Certificate Fingerprintfield.

 - Enable mutual SSL authentication between the SCEP server and the GlobalProtect portal.
-This is required to comply with the U.S. Federal Information Processing Standard (FIPS).FIPS-CC operation is indicated on the firewall login page and in its status bar.Select the SCEP server’s root CA Certificate.
+This is required to comply with the U.S. Federal Information Processing Standard (FIPS).FIPS-CC operation is indicated on the firewall login page and in its status bar.Select the SCEP server’s rootCA Certificate.
 Optionally, you can enable mutual SSL authentication between the SCEP server and the GlobalProtect portal by selecting aClient Certificate.